PhD Research Fellow in Sociology

 - A letter of application

-- A project proposal (approximately 5 pages) which must include the topic, relevant theory and methods and time-line.
+- A project proposal (5-10 pages) which must include the topic, relevant theory and methods and time-line.
 Applicants are expected to be able to complete the project during the appointment period.
+If the project requires field work/data collection, costs must be calculated and presented in a budget.

-- CV with full summary of education, practice, academic employment and any publications.
+- CV with full summary of education, practice and academic work (including publications).
 The period of enrolment (admission-completion) in the master's study programme must be specified.

 - Academic transcripts (university degrees only)